Plan Withdrawal Options

 Payments are authorized 60 days after termination of employment (for any reason).
 You should allow for a minimum of five business days after payment is authorized before you will receive your distribution.

 To begin receiving payment you must meet the requirements stated above.
-Next, you must submit the Distribution/Direct Rollover Request form to Great-West for payment.
+Next, you must submit the Distribution/Direct Rollover Request form to Empower Retirement for payment.
 You should complete all sections of the form that apply to you.
 Each section serves a specific purpose and helps to determine if all requirements for payment have been met.
 Payments will not be issued without receipt of the required payment form.

 If you have been involved in a divorce, dissolution, or legal separation, you must submit proof of these circumstances before you can receive payment of your account.
 You must provide a court-certified copy of the appropriate divorce, dissolution, or QDRO.
 Because of the very detailed and specialized nature of this type of situation, you should contact the Division of Retirement and Benefits at the earliest possible time so that you know what specific information we need.